HaniaAhmed14/ViroNia/README.md

 **Install Dependencies:** Make sure you have Python and the necessary libraries installed.
 You’ll need: numpy, pandas, tensorflow, scikit-learn

-Run the Jupyter Notebook: Open the Jupyter Notebook file (HCV_Protein_Classifier.ipynb) to see the code and run the model.
+Run the Jupyter Notebook: Open the Jupyter Notebook file (protein_prediction.ipynb) to see the code and run the model.

 Input Your Data: Provide your protein sequences as input to the model.